harikishantk/harikishantk/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-[GirlScript Summer of Code](https://gssoc.girlscript.tech/projects.html) Projects and chilling on MLH:Share Edition 2021
+Zummit Infolabs as Junior Developer
-- 🌱 I’m currently learning ... backend frameworks
+- 🌱 I’m currently learning ...
+ReactJS
 - 👯 I’m looking to collaborate on ...
-Websites
+Hackathons and creating websites too.
 - 🤔 I’m looking for help with ...
 Competitive Programming
 - 💬 Ask me about ...
 Anything (Especially Anime)
 - 😄 Pronouns: ...
 He/Him